siyia2/iso-commander/README.md

 * Grégory Kokanosky (nrg2iso).
 * Danny Kurniawan and Kerry Harris (ccd2iso).

- Note: Original code has been modernized and moved over to C++.
+ Note: Their original code has been modernized and moved over to C++.